-- If there is increasing pain, redness, or swelling around your incision (signs of infection) after the first two or three days - A temperature of more than 101.5 degrees at any point - Any drooping of the face - Any significant increase in the amount of drainage from the drain
+- If there is increasing pain, redness, or swelling around your incision (signs of infection) after the first two or three days - A temperature of more than 101.5 degrees at any point

 SPECIAL INSTRUCTIONS: A postoperative appointment has already been scheduled.
 Please refer to your Surgery Information Sheet or call the office to confirm the appointment date and time.
 We strongly suggest that a responsible adult be with the surgical patient the rest of the day and also during the night for the surgical patient's protection and safety.
-Please contact your physician immediately if you have an emergent situation.
+Children should rest at home, but may be up and about according to doctor's instructions.
+Please contact your physician immediately if any emergent problems occur.
 If you find that you cannot contact them, but feel that your signs and symptoms warrant a physician's attention, go to the nearest emergency room.
 For non-emergent questions (i.e. appointments or general questions), please call during normal office hours.